NormandaleWells/CSn/CS1/Preconditions.md

-Also, exceptions prevent invalid partial results from percolating through the system when error codes are ignored.
+Also, exceptions prevent invalid partial results from percolating through the system as they would when error codes are ignored.

 Exceptions work well with error logging systems.
 A `catch` block at the top level can catch and log